Fast calibration of two-factor models for energy option pricing: Application to market calibration

+which is non-convex.
+This can be intuitively understood from the non convexity of the Black formula with respect to the implied volatility or, alternatively, be shown with a counter example - see \cref{fig:loss-convexity}.
+A general non-convex solver, such as L-BFGS-B, a variant of the quasi-Newton method of Broyden, Fletcher, Goldfarb, and Shanno (BFGS) which accounts for box constraints \cite{zhu1997algorithm, nocedal2006numerical}, can be adopted when either the numerical or the analytical solutions are used to conpute $P_{11}$.
+However, the analytical solution enables the adoption of different solvers, such as trust region algorithms, which require first- and second-order derivatives.
+The computation of the gradient and the Hessian matrix of $L$ is tedious and error-prone, but can be performed by a library for automatic differentiation.

-which has to be solved by numerical methods.
-As such optimization routines call for the repeated evaluation of pricing formulae - and thus of the variance of the underlying - it is worth investigating how the numerical and the analytical solutions discussed in \cref{sec:variance-derivation} compare in terms of outcome and efficiency.
+As all the non-convex optimization routines call for the repeated evaluation of pricing formula it is worth investigating how the numerical and the analytical solutions discussed in \cref{sec:variance-derivation} compare in terms of outcome and efficiency.